 Sharing IMLS-Supported Work Products and Copyright

-How and why is information shared about IMLS projects?
+How is information shared about IMLS projects and for what purposes?

 We encourage creators of works resulting from IMLS funding to share their work whenever possible through forums such as institutional or discipline-based repositories, open-access journals, or other media.
 Wide dissemination of the results of IMLS-funded projects advances the body of knowledge and professional practice in museum, library, and information services.

-We require that you include with your final report one copy of each product created as part of your project, unless otherwise instructed.
+We require that your final report include one copy of each product you create, unless otherwise instructed.
 We may share grant applications, products, and reports with grantees, potential grantees, and the general public to further the mission of the agency and the development of museum, library, and information services.
 These materials may be disseminated and made available in a variety of ways and formats, including online.

 What do I need to know about copyright and works produced with IMLS support?

 All work products resulting from IMLS funding should be distributed for free or at cost unless we have given you written approval for another arrangement.
 We expect you to ensure that final peer-reviewed manuscripts resulting from research conducted under an award are made available in a manner that permits the public to access, read, download, and analyze the work without charge.

-What do I need to know about research data produced with IMLS support?
+What do I need to know about digital assets produced with IMLS support?

 Data sharing is an essential component of research and expedites the translation of research results into new knowledge and practices.
-If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part III of the Digital Projects Supplementary Information Form) that provides for long-term preservation and access.
+If your project involves the collection and analysis of data, we expect you to include, as part of your application, a data management plan (Part III of the Digital Stewardship Supplementary Information Form) that provides for long-term preservation and access.
 We expect you to deposit data resulting from IMLS-funded research in a broadly accessible repository that allows the public to use the data without charge no later than the date upon which you submit your final report to IMLS.
 The data should be deposited in a machine-readable, non-proprietary digital format to maximize search, retrieval, and analysis.